steviethebear/codex-machina/roadmap/v05-release-schedule.md

 ## v0.5.7: Full LLM Integration
 **Status**: Planned
 - Comprehensive AI feedback loops.
+With some parameters here, though.
+Ask me about them when we get there.
 - Writing assistance (if aligned with pedagogy).
 - Enhanced "Promote" evaluation.